AgoraIO-Community/astro-backend/docs/CLOUD_RECORDING.md

 Upon a successful response, you will receive a `sid`.
 Both the `sid` and the `resourceId` will need to be used to stop or query the recording, so they must be returned to the caller.

 To test this, run your backend using `npm run dev`.
-You can use cURL to send a `POST` request in your terminal with a body containing `uid` and `channel`.
+You can use cURL to send a `POST` request in your terminal with a body containing `channel`.

 ```
 curl -X POST http://localhost:4321/api/recording/start.json \
   -H "Content-Type: application/json" \
   -d '{
-    "uid": "1",
     "channel": "test"
   }'
 ```